pranaymanocha/audio_fingerprinting/README.md

  For running the code,

  1) Find the function runall2.sh, run the bash script ./runall2.sh.
-The code has some inbuilt addresses which I use( which will need to be modified) like the names of the err and log files, the final_result files and the MAP calcul/ation file s.
+The code has some inbuilt addresses which I use( which will need to be modified) like the names of the err and log files, the final_result files and the MAP calculation file s.

+Flow for each module:-

+1) I have the database( the hashes) already downloaded and installed on workhorse.
+Hence we dont need to run the entire bash script again for creation of the databases.
+After we have the databases, we just need to run the function final_code.m which would take as input the parameters which were used for creating the database and also the audio snippet which would be the query for the database.
+It would output the rank of the song( a list of audios) which matches with the query audio.